kish-0/psswdmgn/README.md

 # Password Manager

 A simple command-line password manager written in Python that allows users to securely store, retrieve, and manage their credentials.
+A lot more changes incoming (I'm still working on this one..contributions are welcome!)

 ## Features
 - Securely add new credentials (service, username, password)